Coencidental/My-Terminal-Application/README.md

 'The Great Mental Snap' is a single-player terminal application built to simulate the colloquially popular card game 'Snap', using the Ruby programming language.

-The intention of this project was to expand and also reinforce my personal understanding of practically implementing the fundamental concepts of program development and modular, DRY code writing, in order to realistically simulate the interactive mechanics of a concept reliant upon both logic and mathematics.
+The intention of this project was to expand and also to reinforce my personal understanding of practically implementing the fundamental concepts of program development and in particular, writing modular, DRY code in conjunction with TDD (Test Driven Development), in order to realistically simulate the interactive mechanics of a concept reliant upon both logic and mathematics.

 ![enter image description here](https://raw.githubusercontent.com/Coencidental/My-Terminal-Application/master/Documentation/Welcomemessage.PNG)

-This application operates using text/character input, which is evaluated against a simulated opponent's reaction speed for either a win or lose case.
-This simulated reaction time is adjustable, allowing for variance in difficulty.
-Card totals are tracked and displayed as they change, alongside a point counter.
+This application operates using text/character input, which is evaluated against a simulated opponent's assigned reaction speed for either a win or a lose case.
+This simulated reaction time is adjustable, allowing for variance in difficulty between games.
+Card totals are tracked and displayed as they change, alongside an accordingly adjusted point counter.

-'The Great Mental Snap' operates on [standard 'Snap' rules](https://en.wikipedia.org/wiki/Snap_(card_game)), except with inverted card accumulation rules.
-Instead of *collecting* all the cards, the user aims to **get rid** of each card in their hand.
+'The Great Mental Snap' operates on [standard 'Snap' rules](https://en.wikipedia.org/wiki/Snap_(card_game)), with the main adjustment being inverted card accumulation/distribution rules.
+Instead of *collecting* all the cards to win a game, the user aims to **get rid** of each card in their hand.
 To start each game, a shuffled deck is evenly divided between the players.
 For each round of the game, one card is removed from each players hand, and both are simultaneously revealed.
 If the cards match, (by index position), the player with the fastest reaction time to call 'Snap' will win that round, and all cards (including currently played cards) are placed into the losing players hand.
 If the cards do not match, the process is repeated until either a snap occurs and distributes the card totals again, or until a player successfully empties their hand, winning the game.

 The only unmentioned additional *option* included for this project on top of the standard 'Snap' card game logic is an option for suit based comparison instead of index position.